Dooders/.github/profile/README.md

 The project aligns in three spacific aspects: Technical, Artistic, and Philosophical.

-The technical aspect aims to leverage open-source principles, state of the art algorithms, and performant architectures to meet the technical aspect goals.
+The technical aspect aims to leverage open-source principles, state of the art algorithms, and performant architectures.
 The project's philosophical aspect investigates the essence of agency, autonomy, and consciousness, while its artistic aspect seeks to visualize and express the beauty of emergent behaviors and complex systems.

 By blending philosophy, art, and technology, Dooders aims to create a rich, multi-layered system that challenges and expands the understanding of intelligence and agency.